enkidevs/curriculum/javascript/react/common-mistakes-in-react/dont-mutate-state.md

 };
 ```

-Although this code might seem correct at a first glance, the UI won't reflect this because the `state` is updated with the same object reference which doesn't trigger a re-render.
-Because the `state` has an asynchronous nature, mutating it might result in later `state` updates overriding the changes you have made directly.
-When using functional components, use the setter method returned by `useState()`:
+Although this code might seem correct at a first glance, the UI won't actually reflect this change because the `state` is updated on the same object reference, which doesn't trigger a re-render.
+Because the `state` updates can happen asynchronously (React might do this outside of our control), mutating it might result in later `state` updates overriding the changes you have made directly.
+To circumvent this when using functional components, use the setter method returned by `useState()`:

 ```js
 const updateFeaturesList = (e, idx) => {